blynkkk/blueprints/ESP32 Blinking LED/README.md

 The ESP32 is a powerful microcontroller that supports Wi-Fi and Bluetooth connectivity.
 With the ESP32 and Blynk, you can build a wide range of IoT projects, from home automation to remote monitoring and control of devices.

-You will learn how to upload a code to the ESP32 board using the Arduino IDE and connect it to the Blynk IoT.
-The code will initiate a blinking of an LED connected to a GPIO pin on the ESP32 board, and you will be able to controll the LED by pressing a button.

 ## 1. Components
 In this project we used:
 1. ESP32 DEVKIT board